 The Camino de Santiago is not the only opportunity to make a pilgrimage in Spain.
 Besides the inland camino chain, there are also routes on several of the Canary Islands.
 Geographically, the largest island in the Canaries is Tenerife.
-It is a popular holiday destination for a year around summer climate, a rather cheap stay, and offers various hiking possibilities (for example, El Teide volcano).
+It is a popular holiday destination for a year around summer climate, a rather cheap stay (we found deals on booking.com), and offers various hiking possibilities (for example, El Teide volcano).
 Besides that, there are quite a few possibilities to walk a short camino and get a touch of some religious history and culture of Tenerife.

 Ruta Jacobea Tinerfeña